tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The version MUST confirm to the following:

 * It is represented as an unsigned 16-bit integer.
-* Version numbers should be incremented whenever there is a change in the blockchain schema starting from 1.
+* Version numbers MUST be incremented whenever there is a change in the blockchain schema starting from 1.

 #### Height

-A counter indicating how much blocks have passed since the genesis block (inclusive).
+A counter indicating how many blocks have passed since the genesis block (inclusive).

 The height MUST confirm to the following:

 * Represented as an unsigned 64-bit integer.
 * The height MUST be exactly 1 more than the block referenced in the `prev_hash` block header field.
-* The genesis block MUST have a height of 1.
+* The genesis block MUST have a height of 0.

 #### Prev_hash